CogentRoleplayCommunity/FogentRoleplay/Magic/Runecraft/Runecraft.md

 If an insufficiently intelligent  person tried to simply draw the shape of the Rune of Fire, nothing would happen.
 Though if they truly tried to understand the Rune, the concept of fire itself, their mind could be permanently damaged forever.

-#### Energy

-While anything could hypothetically be used for energy, generally runesmiths lean towards more energy dense sources as they are simply easier to carry.

-##### Ichor from Monster or Fellkin blood

-Ichor is a plentiful source of energy, common, and very energy dense.
-It is by far the most commonly used energy for Runecraft.
-Requires an Inverse Rune of Blood to output the energy.

-##### Charged Electrite

-A charged electrite crystal is commonly used to store the required energy, as it is extremely stable.
-Requires an Inverse Rune of Electricity to output the energy.

 #### An object to hold the rune

 Most Runesmith use scrolls for simple one time use runes, as they are affordable and easy to write runes on.
-Usually, the object the rune is located on physically receives damage up to the activation of the rune, as the energy stored within the object is consumed.
+Usually, the object the rune is located on physically receives damage up to the activation of the rune.
 Some Runesmith will create staves of other conduits inscribed with runes.
 These are made in a particular way to resist the toll of the rune, though they will eventually need to be repaired.

 It is known that the body can be a vessel for runes, though the effect often leads to a reduced life span, bad health, or madness.
 Though due to the immense power that can be gained, many take on the risk.